-The Board has sought external advice in regard to Arbitration against the government of Kosovo and the proposed transaction to acquired Eco Buildings Group Limited.
+The Board has sought external advice in regard to Arbitration against the government of Kosovo.
 Other than this matter the Board has not sought advice on any significant matter, apart from advice sought in the normal course of business from our auditors, lawyers and tax compliance advice.
 No external advisers have been engaged by the Board of Directors.
 The key advisers to the Company are listed on page 18 of these financial statements.